Alan Turing, a founding father of computer science, revealed as new face of British 50-pound note

 In 2013, after a lengthy campaign, Queen Elizabeth II granted Turing a royal pardon for his “crime” of homosexuality.
 In 2017, under legislation that became known as “Turing’s law,” Britain granted pardons to thousands of gay and bisexual men who were convicted of offenses related to their sexuality.

-The new note, expected to enter circulation at the end of 2021, will include an image of Turing, ticker tape of his birth date in binary code, and a table and formulas from a 1936 paper that introduced the concept of how computers could operate.
+The new note, expected to enter circulation at the end of 2021, will include an image of Turing, ticker tape of his birth date in binary code, and a table and formula from a 1936 paper that introduced the concept of how computers could operate.

-It will also include a quote from Turing, given to the Times of London newspaper in 1949: “This is only a foretaste of what is to come, and only the shadow of what is going to be.”
+It will also include a quote from Turing about the ascent of computers, given to the Times of London newspaper in 1949 but perhaps just as apt today: “This is only a foretaste of what is to come, and only the shadow of what is going to be.”